rnaveensrinivas/git/README.md

 # Branching Workflows in Git

-Git’s lightweight and easy-to-merge branches make it a powerful tool for software development.
+Git's lightweight and easy-to-merge branches make it a powerful tool for software development.

 ## Key Commands for Branching Workflows
 - `git branch`: Create, list, or delete branches.